Tosini13/tournament_creator/README.md

 # Models

-*Models of each seperate structures (structures can be connected only by ID i.e. {teamId: string}) are in the models folder and models of connected structures (can be connected by type i.e. { team: TTeam_Structure} and are part of the bigger structure) are in models/structures folder.*
+*Models of each seperate structures (structures can be connected only by ID i.e. {teamId: string}) are in the models folder and models of connected structures (can be connected by type i.e. { team: TTeam_Structure} and are direct part of the bigger structure) are in models/structures folder.*

 ### Examples of models nomenclature:
 ```